jtenner/canvas-as/readme.md

 - Canvas mouse events
 - Canvas touch events
 - Canvas keyboard event
-- object lifetime management (managed object disposal and re-use with `@deconstructor` when AS supports it)
+- object lifetime management (managed object disposal and re-use with `@deconstructor` if and when AS supports it)
 - Canvas style management (changing the cursor, element size, etc)

 These things are all techincally possible with the exception of object lifetime management which is currently under development by the AssemblyScript team.
 Once destructors are supported, `canvas-as` will automatically perform memory management for you.